transentis/bptk_py/README.md

 ## Changelog

+### 1.3.11
+* BPTK Server: add a keep-alive method to keep instances from timing out
+* BPTK Server: start-instances now accepts a timeout structure so that instance timeouts can be set flexibly.
+* BPTK Server: fixed an issue that could lead to race conditions leading to server crashes
+* XMILE: fixed an issue regarding lookups (graphical functions) that do not contain values on the x-axis

 ### 1.3.10
 * BPTK: fixed an issue in train_scenarios which caused an exception in recent versions of bptk-py